-Some herbal teas are believed to help tone your uterine muscles to help you prepare for labor, making your contractions more efficient, and hopefully shortening your labor.
+Some herbal teas, such as red raspberry leaf tea and cinnamon-flavored teas, are believed to help tone your uterine muscles.
+This can help you prepare for labor, making your contractions more efficient and, hopefully, shortening your labor.

 5. It Can Help You Relax

-Something is soothing about sitting down with a warm cup of tea.
-Many tea drinkers love the feeling of relaxation that comes over them as they take in the aroma of the tea and take a minute to breathe.
+There’s something very soothing about sitting down with a warm cup of tea.
+Many tea drinkers love the feeling of relaxation that comes over them as they take in the aroma of the tea and pause to breathe.

-Pregnancy can be a stressful time which can turn you into a bundle of nerves.
+Pregnancy can be a stressful time that can turn you into a bundle of nerves.
 If a cup of tea can give you a few minutes of relaxation, you should go for it.